golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/composing-tasks.md

 - run the `worker.js` on a provider and save the output to a file (output.txt) and finally
 - download the `output.txt` file back to your computer.

+## Prerequisites

+Yagna service is installed and running with `try_golem` app-key configured.

 {% alert level="info" %}

 This example has been designed to work with the following environments: